-Muscle cramps are the results of the muscle suddenly tightening and cause extreme pain in that muscle, that can last between seconds to a couple of minutes.
+Muscle cramps are the result of the muscle suddenly tightening, causing extreme pain in that muscle.
+There are ways to prevent them from occuring.
+The pain usually subsides after a couple of seconds to minutes.

-I personally dealt with many while playing rugby in high school and in university, but still deal with sometimes when I go for a run or something or have an intense training session involving my legs, there are a couple of causes for muscle cramps, usually they aren’t that serious and aren’t underlying diseases or anything, but there are some potential threats to your health.
+I personally dealt with many while playing rugby, but still deal with sometimes when I go for a run or something or have an intense training session involving my legs.
+There are a couple of causes for muscle cramps, usually they aren’t that serious and aren’t underlying diseases or anything, but there are some potential threats to your health.

 What Causes Muscles Cramps?

-As mentioned before there are various causes for muscle cramps, but as the cramp is occuring, it is usually not known the reason for it as the possible causes below are dependent on the individual and could all be the reason:
+There are various causes for muscle cramps.
+When you’re having a cramp, the reason is usually not known.
+The possible causes are dependent on the individual and can be all the reasons:

-- Dehydration: not having enough fluid(like water) in your body or having used more than you’ve taken in, which results in your body not being able to perform its normal functions.
+- Dehydration: not having enough fluid(like water) in your body or having used more than you’ve taken in.
+This results in your body not being able to perform its normal functions.

-- Holding a certain position for your muscle in contraction for a long time can also cause a cramp.
+- Holding a position where your muscle is in contraction for a long time can also cause a cramp.

-We sometimes can’t help overuse of a muscle or you happening to sweat a lot of your fluids out of your body, but there are ways to stop these muscle cramps as they are occuring and there are steps you can take to prevent another one from happening.
+We sometimes can’t help overuse of a muscle or sweating a lot of our fluids out of our body.
+There are ways to reduce these muscle cramps from occuring though.

 - Increasing the strength of the muscle or increasing your endurance to ensure that the muscle can be stronger under tension.
 This can be done through regular exercise.
-Exercising at least 15 minutes, 2 times a week consistently, can reap many benefits in the long-term, not only for your muscles but your health.
+Exercising at least 15-30 minutes everyday can reap many benefits in the long-term, not only for your muscles but your health.

-- Stretching is required to relieve your leg of the pain that occurs when a muscle cramps occur, but if you stretch regularly, you can ensure that your muscle is more relaxed on a regular basis and can prevent a cramp from occurring.
-About 5-10 minutes of stretching daily can relieve your body of any underlying tension that can come from working a desk job, heavy lifting job or one that requires you to move around a lot.
+- Stretching is required to relieve your leg of the pain that occurs when a muscle cramps occur.
+If you stretch regularly, you can ensure that your muscle is more relaxed on a regular basis and can prevent a cramp from occurring.
+About 5-10 minutes of stretching daily can relieve your body of any underlying stiffness.
+Working a desk job, heavy lifting job or high intensity activity causes fatigue in the muscles.

 - Massages can help the muscles to relax just like stretching.